BobSarfo/Weather-Api/README.md

-# Awesome Project Build with TypeORM
+# Weather API project

+The project exposes two endpoint
+`GET /incidents`
+`POST /incident`

+## Description
+An typecript node api request is made to an external weather api and data is saved in the database together with the request. from  https://openweathermap.org/current

+### Tools Used
+* Node
+* Express
+* Typeorm

-Steps to run this project:
+##Steps to run this project:

-1. Run `npm i` command
+1. Run `docker-compose up` command
-2. Setup database settings inside `data-source.ts` file
-3. Run `npm start` command